What is a Cystoscopy?

 You can use your private medical insurance or pay for your Cystoscopy treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.
+If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 - Specialist Physiotherapy and nursing teams

 - Little waiting time for surgery

 **Terms and conditions apply